realityexpander/How_to_program_from_ground_up/README.md

   - [Coroutines are Much Faster Than Threads](12-ParallelProcessing.md#coroutines-vs-threads)

 ## Introduction
-  - How to guide for budding software engineers who need a primer overview of software development concepts from the fundamentals of physical logic representation to high-level programming languages.
+  - How to guide for anyone interested in software engineering who needs an overview of techniques and concepts used, from the fundamentals of physical logic representation to high-level programming languages.

   - ### The goal is to have you:
   - Understand more the `why` and `how` of programming, not just the `what` and `where`.
     - This is my curated list of information to take you on a realistic and grounded journey of understanding